Adnym Atelier creates genderless long-term products w/ long-term choices

-What you say is interesting because u r focusing more on choosing based on your brand's DNA instead of ppl's expectations.
-It’s good to have a strong belief in the brand's DNA and that leads to u choosing what it's going to be the next collection and its clothes and materials.
-How would u like ppl to see your brand when they see the clothes and everything else?
+It’s good to have a strong belief in the brand's DNA and that leads to you choosing what it's going to be the next collection and its clothes and materials.
+How would you like people to see your brand when they see the clothes and everything else?

 Stefan: I think integrity is something that's been very strong in our minds since starting Adnym and basically not showing the name, obviously.
 We want people to find the brand because they tried it on and they felt there was something that they were missing, such as liking the silhouette or the feeling when you put it on.
 It’s really interesting to me when people can find the brand, embrace it in their own way and it's not that we are forcing you to wear it.